mediachain/mediachain/docs/testnet.md

   and media-based search
 - **CLI**: Used to ingest and retrieve data

-Each piece can be installed and used separately, as is detailed below.
+Mediachain Labs will be administrating its own instances of the Transactor and Indexer for public use, so developers needn't worry about running them on their own.

-Mediachain Labs will also be administrating its own instances of the Transactor and Indexer for public use, so developers needn't worry about running them on their own.
+For those interested in running their own testnet, please see the [self-hosting documentation](selfhosting.md).

 ## Known Limitations